 According to Sale-Tax.org, the sales tax rate in Austin is 8.250%.
 This includes a Texas state sales tax of 6.250% and an additional 2.00% sales tax in Austin.
 There is no county tax in Austin.
 Texas has the twelfth highest sales tax rate in the country.

 Sales Tax Breakdown

 Travis County 0%

 Taxing jurisdictions base property taxes in Texas on appraisals of all real and business personal properties within the jurisdiction.
 Using the appraisals, each taxing jurisdiction adopts tax rates to support their fiscal year budgets.

 The property tax rates in Texas are among the highest in the country.
 Texas ranks third in the percentage of property value and 14th in median property tax.
 The higher property taxes are offset, though, because Texas has no state income tax and a relatively low sales tax.
 The median property taxes paid in Austin are about $6,600 annually.
 Travis County property taxes are around $2.23 per $100 of taxable value.
 In Williamson County, property taxes are around $2.34 per $100 of taxable value.

 Austin Cost of Living Versus Dallas

 The cost of living is 2.36% higher in Dallas than in Austin.
 Here are some comparisons of food, housing, healthcare, and utilities between Dallas and Austin.

 |Austin Grocery Costs||Austin, TX||Dallas, TX|

 While the cost of living in Austin is higher than the national average, it also has a booming job market, great neighborhoods, excellent schools, and a variety of activities for every taste.
 If you’re planning on moving to Austin, Unicorn Moving is here to make your move as smooth as possible.
-Call us today at 512-339-9922 for your free moving quote!
+Call the best Austin movers today at 512-339-9922 for your free moving quote!